 I did my Bachelor degree in Natural Resources at the University of Copenhagen - Faculty of Science.
 Here I worked with quantifying the effect sociodemographic variables have on nature management and hunting preferences among Danish hunters.
 My Master thesis was done on the same faculty in collaboration with the Mara Conservancy in Kenya.
 Field studies were conducted in the Maasai Mara - northern Serengeti ecosystem and used poaching-related data collected during anti-poaching field patrols.
 The thesis investigated spatiotemporal bushmeat poaching patterns in order to optimize future patrolling effort and identify differences in poaching magnitude between adjacently located regions.
 Research findings were utilized to identify where and when improved or altered patrolling would benefit but also to emphasize the need for regional-specific political/community solutions to secure future wildlife.

-PhD project: Measuring the impact conservation makes on trends in species' populations
+PhD project [completed]: Measuring the impact of conservation on species' populations

 The global biodiversity crisis has sparked a rise in conservation actions.
 However, the impact of conservation actions on species’ populations is often not evaluated.
 In particular, studies of the impact of large-scale conservation, such as area protection or national legislation aimed at safeguarding biodiversity, on population trends remain poorly represented in the scientific literature.
 The resulting limited knowledge of conservation effectiveness potentially hinders effective evidence-based decision making and leads to suboptimal conservation outcomes.